ish-cpu/hello-world/README.md

 # hello-world
 testing my first repository
-this is me leaning to use GitHub
+this is me learning to use GitHub